 Is My Baby Ready for Shoes?

-My baby is 8 months old and already likes to stand with assistance.
+My baby is 8 months old and already likes to stand with a little help.
 Is now the right time to get him used to wearing shoes?

 - are lightweight and flexible (remember to avoid hard, stiff shoes that restrict foot movement)